December 8, 2008

-Now most people forget about how you’re mate’s going to second you up a blank piece of rock, especially one that been back cleaned.
-If you get this wrong you can easily waist anytime you’ve saved through slickly aiding the pitch, but get it right and your partner should get up the pitch in no time.
+Now, most people forget about how you’re mate’s going to the second you up a blank piece of rock, especially one that been back cleaned.
+If you get this wrong you can easily waste any time you’ve saved through slickly aiding the pitch, but get it right and your partner should get up the pitch in no time.

 TRADITIONAL JUMAR TECHNIQUE:

-If you’re using a magic plate then you can use this as your bottom ascender, using it in its auto locking mode.
-This way you can safeguard yourself with both ropes rather then one, clipping your ascender into one of the ropes above.
+If you’re using a magic plate then you can use this as your bottom ascender, using it in its auto-locking mode.
+This way you can safeguard yourself with both ropes rather than one, clipping your ascender into one of the ropes above.

 This is by far the fastest way to second but requires more strength, teamwork and a magic plate.